fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-6.md

 # Step 6

-## Making the game harder - Overview
+## Making the Game Harder - Overview

-We are almost towards the end of the tutorial wahoo!
-In the last chapter we learnt how to make coins for Glod to collect.
+We are almost towards the end of the tutorial.
+Wahoo!

+In the previous chapter, we learnt how to make coins for Glod to collect.

 In this chapter, we will do the opposite.
 We will make the game more challenging by creating hazards for Glod to avoid!

-Poor Glod 😢.
+Poor Glod. 😢

 To do this we will be:

-1. Drawing a Spiked Canonball image on screen
+1. Drawing a spiked cannonball image on screen.

-2. Having it move using variables
+2. Having it move using variables.

-3. Creating a spawning system to randomly spawn Spiked Canonball on screen.
+3. Creating a spawning system to randomly spawn a spiked cannonball on screen.

-4. Creating a collision system to have Glod be able to be damaged
+4. Creating a collision system to allow Glod to be hit.

-5. Reuse code to create more Spiked Canonball by making shards accept arguments.
+5. Reusing code to create more Spiked Cannonballs by making shards accept arguments.

-If you are wondering why the above list sounds familiar ... you are right!
-We will be using the exact same logic and methods as we used in the previous chapter, to create falling hazards instead.
-Let's get to it 🔥.
+If you are wondering why the list above seems familiar, it is because the exact same logic and methods were used in the previous chapter.

+Let's get to it. 🔥

 # Step 6.1

-As usual lets start of nice and easy by first downloading the required images and showing one of them on screen.
+We start off nice and easy by downloading the required images and displaying one of them on the screen.

-1. Download Spiked CanonBall images [here](https://drive.google.com/drive/folders/1qbuwq-DiO0AqiprdQPtm_UeqBG67uN6K?usp=share_link).
+1. Download spiked cannonball images [here](https://drive.google.com/drive/folders/1qbuwq-DiO0AqiprdQPtm_UeqBG67uN6K?usp=share_link).

+Load one image first.
+To keep our code organized, create a new `initialize-spiked-cannonballs` shard.

 === "Code Added"